 Pastors/Teachers, Are They the Same?

-Sadly, this appraisal will not close the debate, and I suspect the Body of Christ will continue to be divided.
-In conversations with many older Christians, there's a tone of ambivalence about what many see as a theological disconnect between the scriptures and what happens on the ground.
-However, in general, there's little recognition of a problem, to begin with, so nothing will likely change.
-The maxim about continuing to do the same thing, and getting the same result, appears appropriate.
-This conversation might be beneficial for knowledge but as far as I can tell the real benefit might be examining whether the consequences of a theological bias might result in a religious hook, that undermines the authority of a gift to the Body of Christ.
+I suspect the Body of Christ will continue to be divided about the authority of those who lead the Church.
+In my estimation, there’s a tone of ambivalence about what many see as a theological disconnect between what the Bible says and what we hear and see practised.
+However, in general, there's little recognition of a problem to begin with, so nothing will likely change.
+The maxim of continuing to do the same thing and expecting a different result appears appropriate.
+Of genuine interest is whether the consequences of our denominational theology are undermining the authority of gifts to the Body of Christ.

-Many times I've heard leaders state that the Pastor/Teacher ministries of Ephesians 4:11 are the same, and embodied within the authority of the Pastor.
-I've always found this view a little thin considering the evidence.
-I read an article by Bill Mounce on this exact topic, and he asked the same question but also made this curious statement, "the American church as a whole chew up and spit out people.
-Especially their pastors.
-Sometimes I think that pastors are put on a pedestal so that in a few months the complainers in the church can get a clear shot at them."
-I understand the statement's sentiment, but it's more complicated than blaming the complainers.
-However, nested in the statement lies a religious conundrum where the demands of an institutional construct, contest with the spiritual foundations on which the religion was built.
-We see this tension being played out in many forms, with one being in the authority of leaders.
+Many times I've heard leaders state that the Pastor/Teacher ministries of Ephesians 4:11 are the same gift, embodied within the singular authority of the Pastor.
+I've always found this view a little thin, considering that it’s based on one verse alone.
+I read an article by Bill Mounce on this exact topic, and he asked the same question but also made this curious statement, "the American church as a whole chews up and spits out people.
+Especially their Pastors.
+Sometimes I think that Pastors are put on a pedestal so that in a few months the complainers in the church can get a clear shot at them."
+Whether this is true or not, I understand the sentiment, but it's more complicated than simply blaming the complainers because the real issue lies in why Pastors are placed on pedestals to begin with.
+However, nested in Mounce’s statement lies a conundrum between the demands of a man-made religious construct and the spiritual foundations on which the religion was built.
+We see this tension being played out in many forms, including the authority of leaders.

-The Pastor/Teacher view of Ephesians 4:11 and the authority that religion ascribes to the title is far beyond the description in the biblical narrative and our proclivities for the religious, result in the same legalistic consequences suffered by the Israelites in the days of Jesus.
-While this view has become widely accepted in many Churches and claims to reflect New Testament phraseology, it's grammatically incorrect and has more to do with low-resolution thinking.
-It's a sloppy interpretation of Greek word structure, but it's been constantly repeated to the point it's taken on a life of its own.
+The Pastor/Teacher view of Ephesians 4:11 and the authority that religion ascribes to the title is far beyond the description in the biblical narrative, and our proclivity for religious structures results in the same legalistic consequences suffered by the Israelites in the days of Jesus.
+While this view has become widely accepted in many Churches and claims to reflect New Testament phraseology, it's grammatically incorrect and demonstrably wrong.
+It's a sloppy interpretation of Greek word structure, and because it's been repeated so often, it's taken on a life of its own.

-Preaching an exhorting message every week does not “a Teacher make”.
-If so, by what standard do we identify a Teacher as opposed to a general ability to teach under the gifts of the spirit, that all Christians possess?
-Generally, this distinction has been ignored for years, and because the ministry gifts have been misrepresented and conflated beyond recognition, we have little idea about how to make the distinction.
-Preaching a message every week is not essential to the role of a Pastoral gift, insomuch as it's a shepherding ministry.
-The interpretation of the gift has been conflated with the authority of an elder, a manager, a leader, or a teacher, and therefore taken on a life of its own by altering the original meaning.
-Many Christians with a modicum of intelligence and spiritual maturity, can preach a message equivalent to the average Sunday sermon.
-I'm not denigrating the position I'm simply suggesting that preaching can be part of the pastoral outworking if the position requires it, but this is far removed from the level for a gift of Teaching.
-Teaching has far more gravitas than simply preaching, therefore, by whom, and by what standard, do we determine who has an ascension gift if the baseline is reduced to preaching an exhorting message?
+Preaching and teaching “does not a teacher make”.
+If it did, by what standard do we identify a Teacher as opposed to a general ability to teach under the gifts of the Spirit, that all Christians possess?
+This distinction is generally not discussed, and because the ministry gifts have been misrepresented and conflated beyond recognition, we have little idea about how to make the distinction.
+Preaching a message every week is not essential to the role of a Pastoral gift, since it's a shepherding ministry.
+The interpretation of the gift has been conflated with the authority of an elder, manager, a leader, or a teacher, and therefore taken on a life of its own by altering the original meaning.
+I'm also suggesting that preaching can be part of the pastoral outworking if the position requires it, but this is far removed from the level needed to imply a gift of Teaching.
+Teaching has far more gravitas than simply preaching; therefore, by whom, and by what standard, do we determine who has an ascension gift if the baseline is reduced to preaching an exhorting message?

 Mounce acknowledges that the argument for both gifts applying to one person “is a poor exegesis and constrained by the verse conveyed in the plural”.
-The single article (the) that precedes the first three gifts, but precedes both Pastor and Teacher, does not suggest one united gift, in the same person.
-Now we might have a conversation about, why these two gifts are sectioned off in this manner, but then we head towards subjective presumption.
-Mounce questions why the two gifts were segmented from the others, but I would suggest that if we want to find the underlying reason for the distinction between pastor and teacher, and the three other gifts, it might be practical to theorize Apostles, Prophets, and Evangelists as falling into an itinerant category and Pastors and Teachers are more localized ministries.
+The single article (the) that precedes the first three gifts, but precedes both Pastors and Teachers, but doesn’t suggest two gifts united in the same person.
+Now we might have a conversation about why these two gifts are sectioned off in this manner, but then we head towards subjective presumption.
+Mounce questions why the two gifts were segmented from the others, but I would suggest that if we want to find the underlying reason for the distinction between pastor and teacher, and the three other gifts, we might theorise Apostles, Prophets, and Evangelists as falling into an itinerant category, with Pastors and Teachers being more localised ministries.
 Though subjective, at least it conveys a coherent and reasonable explanation of the verse.

 Previous